calaldees/teacherEducation/teacherEducation/_sessions.md

             * to work together effectively pupils need guidance, support and practice
             * care should be taken to monitor the impact of groupings on pupil attainment, behaviour and motivation
     * AMA (Academically more able)
-Mentor
+* Mentor
+    * OneNote
+        * How do you use your subject knowledge to effectively structure learning that meet the needs of the pupils?
+    * Guidance
         * Task: Case study 2 AMA pupils from each key stage - contrast how the different support is constructed
             * #5/l-AdaptTeach-LearnHow-questioning_support_stretch
             * #4/4-Classroom-LearnThat-remove_scaffolds
         * Task: Find a case study of - How is pair/group work explicitly structured to enhance/stretch the students?
             * #5/m-AdaptTeach-LearnHow-group_pair_guidance
             * #5/n-AdaptTeach-LearnHow-subject_specific_ability_groups
             * #5/o-AdaptTeach-LearnHow-group_pair_stretch
             * #1/a-HighExp-LearnHow-set_stretch

 SPR2 Due Friday 9th March